V0lk3n/OSMR-CheatSheet/README.md

   * 3.2.3 Setting up the Syscall
   * 3.2.4 Putting it Together
   * 3.2.5 Analyzing the Shellcode with dtrace
-  * 3.2.6 Analyzing the SHellcode in a Debugger
+  * 3.2.6 Analyzing the Shellcode in a Debugger
 * 3.3 Making a Bind Shell in Assembly
   * 3.3.1 Creating a Socket
   * 3.3.2 In the Darkness Bind Them